infinum/ngx-nuts-and-bolts/libs/ngx-nuts-and-bolts/src/lib/components/component-with-loading-state/README.md

 ## 2. Configuration

 By default, loader enter delay is set to 250ms and loader leave delay is set to 0ms.
 You can change these values globally for all components that extend `ComponentWithLoadingState` or on a case-by-case basis.
-If there is no globally defined provider nor an explicit value set for a particular component, that component will use the default delays.
+If there is no globally defined provider nor a component-level provider for some specific component, the component will use the default delays.

 ### 2.1.
 Setting delays globally